gouthamikandi210/Flu-Vaccine-Locator/README.md

 #### Insights:
 - Identifying the Monday timeslots when most walk-in patients receive flu shots.
 It is then possible for health providers to decide when to assign additional staff for effective walk-in service at busy times.
 - The largest number of walk-ins (1276) in California occurred between 8 a.m. and 8 p.m., suggesting a high level of demand during regular business hours.
-#### Executive Summary:
-The bar graph effectively compares the number of walk-in patients for the "Flu shot" in California and Illinois on Mondays during various time slots.
-It is simple to spot trends and patterns in walk-in traffic thanks to the visual clarity of bar lengths.
-When color markers are used, differences in the number of walk-ins during particular periods are easily visible.
-The filters that have been applied such as the limitation to "Flu shot" vaccinations, Parameter 1 (Loc_admin_state), and Parameter 2 (Monday Hours) ensure a targeted analysis that empowers distributors to decide the best way to allocate resources and develop strategic plans.

 ![](https://github.com/gouthamikandi210/Flu-Vaccine-Locator/blob/main/Screenshot%20(437).png)